juliusrueckin/masters-thesis/README.md

     5. On Differential Geometry and Markov Partitions
 4. Construction of MDP Representations for Dynamic Systems
     1. Implementation of Markov Partitions for a Toy Exmaple
+    2. Algorithmic Construction of Markov Partitions
-    2. From Markov Partitions to Markov Decision Processes
+    3. From Markov Partitions to Markov Decision Processes
 5. Related Work